Parvis Notre-Dame – Place Jean-Paul II: History

 The first archaeological digs in the parvis were done in the eastern side of the square in 1842.
-Workers at that time discovered the original western steps of Notre-Dame which had been covered over by centuries of repaving.
+Workers at that time discovered the original western steps of Notre-Dame, which had been covered over by centuries of repaving.
 Jean-Baptiste Lassus and Eugène Viollet-le-Duc referenced this recent discovery in their written proposal to restore Notre-Dame in 1843.
 Later in 1847, Lassus and Viollet-le-Duc oversaw further excavations in the parvis, during which the foundations of the Roman wall and Saint-Etienne were found.

-During the 1853 to 1870 renovation of Paris by Baron Haussmann, many buildings on the Île de la Cité were demolished, including all the buildings between the rue de la Cité and the rue d'Arcole.
+During the 1853 to 1870 renovation of Paris by Baron Haussmann, many buildings on the Île de la Cité were demolished, including all the buildings between the Rue de la Cité and the Rue d'Arcole.
 Between 1867 and 1878, the current Hôtel-Dieu building to the north of the square was built, and the hospital's old building to the south was demolished, at which point the parvis took on its current size and shape.
 The expansion of the parvis was intended to better display Notre-Dame's architecture.
-Although the change was not without its drawbacks, as American authors Richard and Clara Winston noted "Something has been gained, something lost, by the creation of the vast open square in front.
+Although the change was not without its drawbacks, as American authors Richard and Clara Winston noted: "Something has been gained, something lost, by the creation of the vast open square in front.
 Distance diminishes size but provides a greater sense of the graciousness of the whole."

 For about 100 years from the renovation of Baron Haussmann until the 1960s, the parvis was a major traffic thoroughfare, including a double tram line.
 The north and south sides of the square have remained largely unchanged since this time, besides the landscaping.
 On the north side is a wide walking path lined with horse chestnut trees.
 On the south side is a green space along the river planted with horse chestnut and plane trees.
-A promenade was built along the river, which has since been named for Belgian poet Maurice Carême.
+A promenade was built along the river, which has since been named for the Belgian poet Maurice Carême.

 The statue Charlemagne et ses Leudes was installed in 1882 on the southside of the square.
 The statue's current pedestal dates to 1908.